 - The use of carts to transport biological materials is preferred, and is mandatory when transporting liquids.
 Carts should have trays to provide secondary containment in the case of a spill.

 - When a cart is not available and biological materials must be carried, remember to use the “one glove” technique.
-This will enable you to open door handles and push elevator buttons without using a gloved hand.
+This will enable you to open door handles and push elevator buttons without using a gloved hand while holding the item in the gloved hand

 - When collecting biologically contaminated liquids, ensure that the container used to collect the liquid is in a tray that provides secondary containment, and that it is labeled as to the hazard present by using a biohazard sticker.